games2click/games2click.github.io/docs/user_documentation/getting_started.md

 ## Run service components locally

-If you want to debug or develop arcadia componentsyou can run backend and frontend directly on your machine.
+If you want to debug or develop Games2Click components you can run backend and frontend directly on your machine.

 - open a terminal and change to the _service_ directory install all node modules and start the backend server.